-This Spring Fling visit The WaterOrgan, a mobile, floating machine for producing fountains of sound and water using the kinetic energy of a river.
+The WaterOrgan was a specially commissioned public art piece for Spring Fling 2019 – a mobile, floating machine for producing fountains of sound and water using the kinetic energy of a river.
 Produced by Mark Zygadlo, The WaterOrgan is a colourful, spectacular kinetic artwork built on a scale visible, audible and understandable from the distance of a river bank to midstream.
-Audiences will be able to see, hear, engage with this year’s commission; harnessing the awesome power of the river, the WaterOrgan will amaze and inspire.
+Audiences were able to see, hear and engage with this year’s commission which harnessed the awesome power of the river.

-Experience the WaterOrgan at night with light displays and evening discussion with Dr David Borthwick.
+The launch night offered the chance to experience The WaterOrgan at night with light displays and an evening discussion with Dr David Borthwick.
 Invitation only for Friends of Spring Fling (sign up here).

 Talks: Hydrosocial Cycle

 Our Relationship with Rivers and Waters,